Trimmed sample means for robust uniform mean estimation and regression

 For a sample size $n\in\N$, a contamination parameter $\eps\in [0,1/2)$; and a confidence level $1-\alpha\in (0,1)$; find a mapping with the following property: for any $P\in\sP$, if $Z^\eps_{1:n} := \left\{(X_i^\varepsilon,Y_i^\varepsilon)\right\}_{i\in [n]}$ is an $\varepsilon$-contaminated sample from $P$ (cf. \S \ref{sub:corruption}), then the function $\widehat{f}^\varepsilon_n:=F_n(Z^\eps_{1:n})$ achieves

 with $\Phi_P:=\Phi_P(\sF,\alpha,n,\varepsilon)$ as small as possible.\end{problem}

 Let us make some technical comments about this problem.
+Firstly, as in the previous sections, we allow $\widehat{f}^\varepsilon_n$ to depend on the contamination level and on the desired confidence level, for the same reasons pointed out right after Theorem \ref{thm:uniformTM}.

-Firstly, to avoid delicate measurability issues regarding $F_n$, the probability in (\ref{eq:equationproblem2}) should be interpreted as a inner probability $\Pr_*$.
-Secondly, it follows from the fact that $\sF$ is convex and closed in $L^2(P_{\bX})$ that $f^\star_P$ is uniquely defined up to a $P_{\bX}$-null set.
+Secondly, to avoid delicate measurability issues regarding $F_n$, the probability in (\ref{eq:equationproblem2}) should be interpreted as a inner probability.

+Thirdly, it follows from the fact that $\sF$ is convex and closed in $L^2(P_{\bX})$ that $f^\star_P$ is uniquely defined up to a $P_{\bX}$-null set.
 With these observations, it is clear that Problem \ref{problem:regression} is well-posed.

-Our third comment is that we will also consider a variant of Problem \ref{problem:regression} where the goal is to minimize {\em excess risk}.
+A fourth comment is that we will also consider a variant of Problem \ref{problem:regression} where the goal is to minimize {\em excess risk}.
 Letting:

 one can check that